linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 ### okuuva/auto-save.nvim

 - [okuuva/auto-save.nvim](https://github.com/okuuva/auto-save.nvim){:target="\_blank"}
+- I still use this plugin every single day, still love it
+- UPDATES:
+  - My auto-save plugin `debounce_delay` used to be set to 750ms but I felt it slowed me down, I had to wait a bit for auto-save to kick in, which also auto-formats my files, so if I needed to quickly change stuff between 2 lines and I got out of insert mode, auto-save kicked in, now I have more time to go out of insert mode, edit stuff, go somewhere else and enter insert mode without autosave not kicking in
+  - It's configured to auto save when I leave a buffer or the focus is lost, but **only** if I'm not on insert mode
+  - Otherwise it would cause issues when switching to a tutorial in insert mode and coming back
+  - `debounce_delay` currently set to 5s and if need to save for a strange reason, maybe to auto-format faster I run `M-w`
 - This is a really controversial plugin, some people love autosave, some other ones hate it
 - Personally I like autosaving, this plugin will auto save for you when you exit